 Between July 2022 and September 2023, the Harbour Trust partially demolished the former factory and revitalised it as a sheltered public space.
 The new Torpedo Factory Precinct features a vantage point of Neutral Bay, a three-piece mural by Kamilaroi/Gamilaraay artist Dennis Golding, an event and storytelling space featuring historical artefacts, a car park with electric vehicle charging stations, rainwater capture storage and roof-mounted solar panels.

-The Torpedo Factory Precinct will be officially opened to the public in September 2023.
-To celebrate, the Harbour Trust is hosting a community day on Saturday 16 September.
-Between 10am and 3pm, there will be a range of free activities at the new precinct, including a traditional Aboriginal performance, live music, talks, artmaking, guided tours and fun for kids.
-Plus, there will be gelato and hot food.
+The Torpedo Factory Precinct was officially opened to the public in September 2023.
+To celebrate, the Harbour Trust hosted a community day on Saturday 16 September.
+Between 10am and 3pm, there was a range of free activities at the new precinct, including a traditional Aboriginal performance, live music, talks, guided tours and fun for kids.

 The Harbour Trust is now delivering the final stage of the Torpedo Factory Renewal Project: a new foreshore park.
 Wirra Birra Park will be situated on the sandstone bench at the foot of the new Torpedo Factory Precinct and will provide visitors with a landscaped space where they can connect with Country and learn about native plants.
-The Harbour Trust looks forward to unveiling Wirra Birra Park to the public in late 2023.
+The Harbour Trust looks forward to unveiling Wirra Birra Park to the public this coming Easter 2024.

 The best way to stay up to date about Sub Base Platypus is to subscribe to our eNewsletter.